mdmtk/docs/edge/source/guide/csp/wifi.md

 ##### **Proxy Port**
 Parm name: ProxyPort

+Settable if:

+* The Network Action is "Add a New Network" *AND* "Use Proxy" box is checked

 Pivotal parm: No

 Description: Provide the port number of the proxy server

 ##### **Bypass Proxy**
 Parm name: BypassProxy

+Settable if:

+* The Network Action is "Add a New Network" *AND* "Use Proxy" box is checked

 Pivotal parm: No